-Deer Park’s proximity to the San Jacinto Monument and Battleship Texas make it an ideal stop along the way to Texas Independence.
+Deer Park’s proximity to the San Jacinto Monument makes it an ideal stop along the way to Texas Independence.
 Deer Park has the honor of being called “The Birthplace of Texas.”
 In fact, it was the location where the initial treaty papers were drafted following the Battle of San Jacinto in 1836 at the home of Dr. George Moffit Patrick.

 Today, a replica of the historic Patrick’s Cabin stands proudly for visitors to enjoy.
 Based on the home of Dr. George Moffit Patrick, the replica cabin was built in 1986 using 1830s techniques, including hauling logs to the site with a horse team.